rvm/ubuntu_rvm/README.md

 ![Terminal Screenshot](terminal.png)

-Or instead, if you cannot force terminal to perform a login, or you're facing `Command 'rvm' not found`, you can run the following command to add it to your `.bashrc`:
+Or instead, if you cannot force terminal to perform a login, or you're facing `Command 'rvm' not found`, you can run the following command to append it to your `.bashrc`:

 ```term
 echo 'source "/etc/profile.d/rvm.sh"' >> ~/.bashrc